lambdaclass/starknet_stack/README.md

 - Proofs get saved either on the file system or on S3 (by default, the filesystem)
 - On the explorer, you can browse blocks and see the transactions they include, along with the status of its proof:
 	- The `Local verification` field indicates whether the proof is available and if it has been verified on the browser.
 If, after waiting a few seconds, the field says `Verified`, it means the explorer has retrieved the proof and it has been verified on the browser.
 If it's `Pending`, the proof has not been made available by the watcher prover

+### Save proofs on S3

+As mentioned, the proofs are saved by default on the file system, but the option exists to save proofs on S3.
+In order to set this up, the following env variables need to be set in docker-compose.yml for the `watcher-prover` container

+PROVER_STORAGE:
+local for storing the proof in the local filesystem (files will be stored in proofs/ directory) or s3 for storing the proof in an AWS S3 bucket
+For AWS S3 bucket (used to upload the generated proofs):

+AWS_ACCESS_KEY_ID: AWS access key id
+AWS_SECRET_ACCESS_KEY: AWS secret access key
+AWS_REGION: AWS region

 ## Trust assumptions